Robert Sedgewick (computer scientist)

 Robert Sedgewick (born December 20, 1946) is an American computer scientist.
 He is the founding chair and the William O. Baker Professor in Computer Science at Princeton University and was a member of the board of directors of Adobe Systems (1990–2016).
 He previously served on the faculty at Brown University and has held visiting research positions at Xerox PARC, Institute for Defense Analyses, and INRIA.
 His research expertise is in algorithm science, data structures, and analytic combinatorics.
-He is also active in developing the college curriculum in computer science and in harnessing technology to make that curriculum available to anyone seeking the opportunity to learn from it.
+He is also active in developing college curriculums in computer science.

 Early life

-Sedgewick was born on December 20, 1946 in Willimantic, Connecticut.
+Sedgewick was born on December 20, 1946, in Willimantic, Connecticut.
 During his childhood he lived in Storrs, Connecticut, where his parents Charles Hill Wallace Sedgewick and Rose Whelan Sedgewick were professors at the University of Connecticut.

 In 1958, he moved with his parents to Wheaton, Maryland, a suburb of Washington, D.C., where he attended Wheaton High School, graduating in 1964.